-Discharging off-Site requires 14.46 m3 of attenuation to be provided to ensure there is no flooding within the development in all storm events up to and including the 1 in 100 year including a 40% allowance for climate change.
-This volume is subject to the discharge rate being restricted to 1 l/s (as close to the Greenfield 1 in 1 year rate as possible, without increasing the potential for blockages).
+Discharging off-Site requires 9.5 m of attenuation to be provided to ensure there is no flooding within the development in all storm events up to and including the 1 in 100 year including a 40% allowance for climate change.
+This volume is subject to the discharge rate being restricted to 1 l/s (as close to the equivalent Greenfield 1 in 100 year rate as possible, without increasing the potential for blockages).